yapper-guy/nautilusos/README.md

 NAUTILUS BLOCKED BY YOUR SCHOOL??
 DOWNLOAD "index.html" from the NautilusOS-OneFile folder!
 Open up index.html and you'll have (most*) of Nautilus's features!

-*Nautilus Browser is disabled by default in the file, but you may reenable it in the expirmental settings under Advanced.
+Nautilus Browser is disabled by default in the file, but you may reenable it in the expirmental settings under the BIOS (Left shift/F2 during boot).
 The Ultraviolet browser will not work in the file, unfortunately, due to service workers not working in file:/// or file:// url's :(
 ---

 ## DEPLOY ME!!